-Macro-economic Indicator Sector Industry Basic Industry Commodities Forest materials Paper, forest and jute products Paper & paper products
+Macro-economic indicator Sector Industry Basic industry Commodities Forest materials Paper, forest, and jute products Paper and paper products

-OPIL, incorporated in 1936, belongs to the C.K.
+Incorporated in 1936, OPIL belongs to the C.K.
 Birla group.
-It is currently engaged in manufacturing paper, with a paper unit located in Amlai, Madhya Pradesh, having a capacity of 110,000 tonne per annum (PWP - 55,000 TPA and tissue paper - 55,000 TPA) along with caustic soda and its derivatives.
-The paper products are sold under the brand names 'Diamond Touch', 'orient', and 'first choice'.
+It is currently engaged in manufacturing paper, with a paper unit in Amlai, Madhya Pradesh, having a capacity of 110,000 tonne per annum (PWP - 55,000 TPA and tissue paper - 55,000 TPA) and caustic soda and its derivatives.
+The paper products are sold under brand names 'Diamond Touch', 'orient', and 'first choice'.